erosDiffusion/ErosDiffusion-ControlnetMaps/README.md

 ## Contributing

 PRs welcome.
 Keep changes focused and add tests/examples where possible.

----

-If you'd like, I can also add a short example flow (JSON) demonstrating a typical `CacheMapNode` + preprocessor setup.
+Test it and tell me what's wrong. during the vanilla to lit porting something got off, so there are some regressions.